Power Assert

 Setup

 Power Assert is implemented as a Kotlin compiler plugin that's part of Kotlin 2.0+.
-To use it with Kotest 6.0:
+To use with Kotest you have two options.

-1. Add the Power Assert plugin to your build:
+- Add the Kotest Gradle plugin to your build:

 plugins {